+Figure 3.8 xxxx xx xx x xx xxxxxxxx

 SmartNIC

 In this mode, the Contrail vRouter runs inside the NIC card itself (SmartNIC).
 This means, compute host resources are not involved in packet processing.
 It saves the CPU resources that will be used by vRouter for packet processing.
 Since all the packet processing is done by the NIC hardware, the performance is the best compared to the previous two types of deployments.